basaran/awesomewm-machina/README.md

-modkey + insert : quick expand to left side (toggle) modkey + pageup : quick expand to right side (toggle) modkey + delete : expand client vertically modkey + home : center (float or tiled, tiled will toggle back to region) modkey + end : toggle float status
+modkey + insert : quick expand to left side (toggle) modkey + pageup : quick expand to right side (toggle) modkey + delete : expand client vertically

+modkey + home : center (float or tiled)
+--|you can use this one like zooming, when executed on tiled --|clients, it will toggle back to original region.

+modkey + end : toggle float status

 modkey + j : focus left